Building a Career as a Drummer – Options, Tips and Common Mistakes

 Having some quality audio and video recordings of your playing can prove your abilities to others when you are seeking opportunities.

 Mistakes to Avoid

-There are some mistakes that have tripped up many professional drummers during their musical journeys.
-While you can’t completely avoid all of them, it’s better to learn from other people’s experience and avoid the big ones while making wise decisions to progress your career.
+Some mistakes have tripped up many professional drummers during their musical journeys.
+While you can’t completely avoid all of them, it’s better to learn from other people’s experiences and avoid the big ones while making wise decisions to progress your career.
 Here are some common mistakes to watch out for.